Leonid198/School-Amenities/README.md

 ## Rejected features
 - N/A

+###
+Checklist
+- ~Basic Title~
+- ~Basic Background~
+- ~Basic Navbar~
+- ~Basic favicon (Icon you see in your tab)~
+- Login
+- Basic Notepad
+- Basic Calendar
+- Title
+- Navbar
+- Favicon
+- Background
+- Notepad
+- Calendar

+### Versioning

-## The goal for School Amenities
+### The goal for School Amenities
-The goal for this project is to make life easier for students at school.
+The goal of this project is to make life easier for students at school.